julianser/Ubuntu-Multiresolution-Tools/ActEntRepresentation/README.md

     python generate_nouns.py <dialogue_corpus> <tmp_a> <tmp_b> <coarse_representations>

-<dialogue_corpus> is a file of consisting of dialogues (one dialogue per line), where turns are separated by the token "__eot__" and utterances are separated by the token "__eou__".
+where &lt;dialogue_corpus&gt; is a file of consisting of dialogues (one dialogue per line), where turns are separated by the token "__eot__" and utterances are separated by the token "__eou__".
-<tmp_a> and <tmp_b> are temporary intermediate files that the script needs to store.
+&lt;tmp_a&gt; and &lt;tmp_b&gt; are temporary intermediate files that the script needs to store.
 These can safely be deleted afterwards.
-<coarse_representations> is the output file containing of the coarse activity-entity representations.
+&lt;coarse_representations&gt; is the output file containing of the coarse activity-entity representations.

 If this is done on a new dataset, make sure that the "__eou__" and "__eot__" token counts match exactly: